What Is Mitragyna javanica?

 The easiest and safest way to buy M. Javanica will likely be through a certified kratom vendor in your country.

-To be honest, it’s difficult to find the javanica species, but as more people become aware of this kratom alternative, it’s likely more vendors will begin to stock it in the future.
+To be honest, it’s difficult to find the javanica species, but as more people become aware of this kratom alternative, more vendors will likely begin to stock it in the future.

 Until then, we don’t have a solid recommendation for where to buy this particular species.